Former cabinet minister Steven Del Duca elected new Ontario Liberal leader | CBC News

 "You, and the nearly 40,000 members of our party province-wide, you are the foundation of what we will create and what we will create is a modernized political movement that will hit the ground running; that will win the next election and deliver progress for the people of Ontario."

-About 3,000 party members attended the two-day leadership contest, co-chaired by federal Liberal MP Chrystia Freeland and interim provincial leader John Fraser.
+About 3,000 people attended the two-day leadership contest, co-chaired by federal Liberal MP Chrystia Freeland and interim provincial leader John Fraser.
 The convention featured speeches largely dominated by themes of party unity, renewal and how to best take on Ontario Premier Doug Ford and his Progressive Conservative majority.

 Throughout the year-long leadership campaign, Del Duca positioned himself as an experienced candidate with the work ethic and organizing capacity to position the Liberals to contend for government in the upcoming 2022 Ontario election.

-He represented the Greater Toronto Area riding of Vaughan from 2012 to 2018 and served in several cabinet posts in Wynne's government.
+He represented the Greater Toronto Area riding of Vaughan, and later Vaughan-Woodbridge, from 2012 to 2018 and served in several cabinet posts in Wynne's government.
+Del Duca lost the seat in 2018 to PC MPP Michael Tibollo.

+Within moments of the convention results, the PCs' official party Twitter account sent out a flurry of attacks on Del Duca, notably tying him to Wynne's legacy in the province.

+When asked about Ford's leadership, Del Duca said Ontario "deserves better than the recklessness and incompetence that we see at Queen's Park.

 Comments